M-arcus/cloudron-docs/docs/documentation/developer/api.md

 ## Overview

-The Cloudron provides a RESTful API to manage all aspects of the Cloudron like adding users, configuring groups and installing apps.
+Cloudron provides a RESTful API to manage all aspects of the Cloudron like adding users, configuring groups and installing apps.

 If you are an app developer, the [Cloudron CLI tool](https://www.npmjs.com/package/cloudron) implements a workflow that allows